ocaml-flambda/flambda-backend/README.md

-The Flambda backend project for OCaml.
+# The Flambda backend project for OCaml

+This repository is for more experimental work, of production quality, on the OCaml compiler.
+This is also the home of the Flambda 2 optimiser.

+The following gives basic instructions for getting set up.
+Please see [`HACKING.md`](HACKING.md) for more detailed instructions if you want to develop in this repo.

 ## One-time setup for dev work or installation